Benefits at a glance

-Whether you’re getting ready to retire or are already retired, you can turn to APWU Health Plan for answers to your questions about Medicare.
+Whether you’re getting ready to retire or already retired, you can turn to APWU Health Plan for answers to your questions about Medicare.
 We’ve been serving postal and federal employees, retirees, and families since 1960.
 If you can’t find an answer to your question, contact APWU Health Plan to speak with a customer service representative:

 Monday – Friday, 8:30 am – 6:30 pm ET